industdev/Naughty-Archiver-2000/README.md

 - Hover over them to see an explanation
 - Click on the button that says 'download tools', select every tool and click download
 - Now you decide which extractor you want to have, in the dropdown select it and click insert extractor, a new tab will appear
+- Enter your cookies and default path in the extractor

 ### Save data & updates